What to do when someone dies?

 The deceased’s medical card, if available, should also be given to the Registrar.
 It is important that the information entered into the register is correct.
 Mistakes discovered after leaving the office, can be very time-consuming for you to have altered.
 You should check the details VERY CAREFULLY in the death register before you sign.

-Registrar will give you:
+The Registrar will give you:

 A certificate for Burial or Cremation (the ‘green form’) to give to your Funeral Director (Some Registrar’s email this directly to the funeral director).